Sylius/Sylius/docs/contributing/index.rst

 How to contribute using Sylius Vagrant
 --------------------------------------

-If you would like to contribute to the repo without worrying about environment, you can follow `this guide <https://github.com/Sylius/Vagrant/blob/master/README.md#configure-vagrant-to-contribute-on-sylius-core>`_ to setup you vagrant machine
+If you would like to contribute to the repo without worrying about environment, you can follow `this guide <https://github.com/Sylius/Vagrant/blob/master/README.md#configure-vagrant-to-contribute-on-sylius-core>`_ to setup your vagrant machine.

 Contributing Code
 -----------------